 Months went by before Lee and Blackwell turned the phrase “friends in low places” into a song.
 When they asked Brooks to demo it, he had some exciting news – he had landed a deal with Capitol Records.
 He had finished his first album and its debut single was set for release in a few weeks.

 It meant that “Friends in Low Places” marked Brooks’ last work as a demo singer.
 As he said, though, “for the next 2 weeks the chorus to this song kept running through my head.
 I knew it would be a year and a half before the release of No Fences because Garth Brooks was just getting ready to be released.
 I asked Bud Lee and Dewayne if I could hold onto it and, without a blink of an eye, they both said yes.
 Putting that kind of faith into an unknown artist is unheard of.
 Thanks Bud and Dewayne for believing in me.’”
 SF

-In the meantime, Mark Chesnutt recorded the song for his Too Cold at Home album, but it wasn’t released as a single.
-Once Brooks laid down his version, though, it became one of the top 100 country songs of all-time according to Dave’s Music Database.
-The DMDB also ranks it as one of the top 1000 songs of the 20th century.
-“Friends” also took home Single of the Year honors from both the Academy of Country Music (ACM) and the Country Music Association (CMA).
+In reality, almost a year before Brooks’ rendition of the song emerged, Mark Chesnutt recorded a more down-tempo version for his Too Cold at Home album, but it wasn’t released as a single.
+SF Brooks recorded the song for his second album, No Fences, and it was released as the first single.
+It took home Single of the Year honors from both the Academy of Country Music (ACM) and the Country Music Association (CMA).